Contact:

 Concrete repair

 Concrete repair – often also referred to as structural repair or maintenance of concrete structures – encompasses all measures used to permanently restore damaged concrete, secure its load-bearing capacity, and extend its service life.
 It combines structure diagnostics, material-appropriate removal, as well as professional reprofiling and protection of the renewed concrete.
 In many projects, precise, selective deconstruction is crucial: tools such as concrete pulverizers or hydraulic rock and concrete splitters enable removal with low vibration levels in sensitive environments and create the basis for sustainable repair.
+In addition, a life-cycle oriented approach prioritizes minimal intervention, preservation of intact substance, and verifiable durability gains.

-Definition: What is meant by concrete repair
+Definition: What is meant by concrete repair?

 Concrete repair is the systematic restoration of components made of reinforced concrete or prestressed concrete whose substance has been damaged by chemical, physical, or mechanical influences.
 The goal is to restore the function, safety, and durability of the structure.
 Typical steps include condition assessment, regulated removal of damaged concrete, exposing and treating the reinforcement, reprofiling with suitable mortars or concretes, and the final surface protection.
 Depending on boundary conditions, different methods are used: from chiseling techniques to hydraulic crushing with concrete pulverizers through to controlled splitting with hydraulic wedge splitters.
+Compatibility of materials, matched thermal and moisture behavior, and reliable bond are decisive across all steps.

 Causes of damage and typical damage patterns